amira-salama1/SQL_Projects-And-Visualizations/Logic and Expressions in Reporting/Project/RFM Calculations.md

       )

    Notes:
-   * The summary table is like a Pivot table with the Customer as the Dimension (row level detail one customer per row) and the RFM are the metrics for each row/Customer
+   * The summary table acts as a Pivot table with the Customer as the Dimension (row level detail one customer per row) and the RFM are the metrics for each row/Customer